jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_welcome.md

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor Windows server: [Collections][windows_collections]." %}
+{% include tip.html content="The collections used by Spotlight Enterprise to monitor Windows server are documented at: [Collections](windows_collections.html)." %}